vamsiramakrishnan/jsonlovesyaml/_posts/2019-04-14-ceph-distributed-container-native-enterprise-grade-software-defined-storage.md

 ### Procrastination can't be forever.

-In the beginning everything was rosy when containers were merely scratching the surface and then everyone realized that
+In the beginning everything was rosy when containers were merely scratching the surface when the focus was on container scaling and networking .

+Then everyone realized that entire applications could not take advantage of containerization because of that one component of that application that needed to manage state.

+> ### In Enterprises there are new applications that are developed on container technologies , applications that refuse to move to container technologies and then there are containerized monoliths

+Then came the first generation of Persistence support for Containers

 ![](https://i2.wp.com/softwareengineeringdaily.com/wp-content/uploads/2018/09/image1.png)